DataCanvasIO/Hypernets/docs/source/hyperctl.md

 ```

 Note that the configuration item `daemon.host` should be accessed by remote machines declared in the configuration `backend.conf.machines`,
-otherwise, the task will fail because the daemon server cannot be accessed.
+Otherwise, the task will fail because the daemon server cannot be accessed.

-**Job configuration's description**
+4. Full job configuration

+The example below shows a full job configuration.
 ```
 {
     "jobs": [